 Immunocompromised and Housebound - COVID-19 vaccinations

-A booster dose can be given no earlier than three months (91 days) after the third primary dose.
+The booster (fourth dose) can be given no earlier than three months (91 days) after the third primary dose.

 Housebound vaccinations and home visits